lnvglr/character-diversion/character-diversion.md

 #### Information Structure

 *Character Diversion* is written in TypeScript, a strongly typed programming language that builds on JavaScript.
 It is a language that helps developers build their projects and spot bugs before their occur in a production site or app.
-There is a lot that can be said about TypeScript—relevant to this paper is that it enables the developer to defines data object structures and peek at those structres in the development process.
+There is a lot that can be said about TypeScript—relevant to this paper is that it enables the developer to define data object structures and peek at those structures in the development process.
 It also helped me understand how discourse and opinions need to be structured and references.
-I will illustrate the structre of discourses and opinions in the same way their are defined in the project.
+I will illustrate the structure of discourses and opinions in the same way their are defined in the project.

 ```typescript
 export interface Discourse {